 - AUD$33 billion in capital investment will be needed by the next decade to meet the accelerated demand for residential aged care beds.

-- An Australian Institute of Health and Welfare study (2008) suggest total health and residential aged care expenditure will increase by 189% in the period 2003 to 2033.
+- An Australian Institute of Health and Welfare study (2008) suggests total health and residential aged care expenditure will increase by 189% in the period 2003 to 2033.

 - Increase access to lifestyle services, such as exercise and diet, as part of a usual model of care for older people.
-This includes adding exercise physiology as a listed service type and exercise as a therapy type in the Aged Care Funding Instrument (ACFI).
+This includes adding exercise physiology as a listed service type and exercise as a therapy type in any new aged care funding model.

 - Improving care integration so that access to exercise services are supported across the lifespan, regardless of the aged care consumer’s place of residence.